 - Meetings: Being a Black Rock City Temple artist requires a significant time investment, including many mandatory meetings with Burning Man Project staff.
 Plan for frequent collaboration and interactions.

 - Early Arrival: The Temple must be completed by sunrise on the Sunday that the event begins.
 The Temple build crew must be available to arrive on playa early enough to meet this deadline, and crew arrivals will be staggered during the pre-event period.
-In the Kick-off meeting, we will determine an exact number of Work Access Passes by date for the project.
+In the kick-off meeting, we will determine an exact number of Work Access Passes (WAPs) by date for the project.

 - Departure: Burn site DG must be cleared of anything that is not DG in order to be considered adequately cleaned per the terms of our BLM permit.
 The site should be cleaned and ready for inspection by Playa Restoration’s LNT Lead no later than the Thursday after Labor Day.

-- Timeliness and Deadlines: As part of our collaboration to bring major artworks such as the Temple project to life, we make requests throughout the year.
+- Timeliness and Deadlines: As part of our collaboration to bring major artworks such as the Temple to life, we make requests throughout the year.
 We ask that artists respect our deadlines and be as prompt as possible in responding to our requests.
 If an artist cannot make a deadline, we ask that they let us know as quickly as possible; it may be possible to negotiate a slightly different date.

-- Significant Changes: If the Temple artist wants to make any significant changes to their Temple design from what we have agreed to fund, they must contact us in writing and receive our approval in writing prior to March 31st (and preferably earlier).
-We know there are changes and evolutions to installations as they move from concept to reality, and we want to make sure we are in the loop about any requested changes.
+- Significant Changes: If the Temple artist wants to make any significant changes to their Temple design from what we have agreed to fund, they must contact us in writing and receive our approval in writing prior to March 31 (and preferably earlier).
+We know there are changes and evolutions to installations as things move from concept to reality, and we want to make sure we are in the loop about any requested changes.